 Why Veg food is the Best Option on a High-Altitude Trek?

-It is a very common practice for trekkers all over the world to focus on consumption of meat while on treks.
+It is a very common practice for trekkers all over the world to focus on consumption of meat while on hikes.
 This is usually out of the necessity of the situation/location or to compensate for the extra protein that the body requires during the journey.
 But as one goes higher up the mountains, the difference in altitude causes the body to react differently to the food that is consumed.
 The high altitude causes the atmospheric pressure to drop, which causes the carbon dioxide dissolved in our bloodstream to be diffused outwards.
 This is due to the basic fact that molecules tend to flow from an area of higher pressure to an area of lower pressure.
-This diffusion of carbon dioxide leads to a person feeling bloated which is commonly known as flatulence.
+This diffusion of carbon dioxide leads to a person feeling bloated, which is commonly known as flatulence.
 In mountaineering science, the term for this phenomenon is HAFE (High Altitude Flatulence Expulsion).
 Our digestive system is not used to the high altitudes and naturally undergoes a level of high stress during this time.
-Meat is a great source of protein and sounds very tempting while on treks because the body is exhausted as it burns an average of 7 calories per kg per hour during medium level trekking.
+Meat is a great source of protein and sounds very tempting while on hikes because the body is exhausted as it burns an average of 7 calories per kg per hour during medium-level trekking.
 So, if you weigh 70 kgs, you burn a whole 490 calories per hour.
-But, meat, which is already harder for our digestive system to dissolve and break down in normal conditions, becomes a nightmare for the body to process at higher altitudes.
+But meat, which is already harder for our digestive system to dissolve and break down in normal conditions, becomes a nightmare for the body to process at higher altitudes.
+Just think of the times when you had an excess amount of meat and were just not able to move afterward due to flatulence and gas issues; the body is more susceptible to similar situations at higher altitudes.
+Furthermore, rapid and excess consumption of meat at higher altitudes can also cause severe loose motion.
+The mountains are not equipped with luxury bathrooms and you do not want to be in such a situation!

-After all, it is suggested that a person carrying out medium intensity exercise such as trekking should have the following nutrient profile:
+After all, it is suggested that a person carrying out medium-intensity exercise such as trekking should have the following nutrient profile:

 • 45-65% carbohydrate (5-8 grams per kg per day),